NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <br>
 <p class="justify">

-<b>Keep it brief:</b> Through out our application we have used short phrases and simple words.
-People are likely to skip sentences if they're long and get frustrated if they don't know at the end what action they need to take or if encoutaring an error what that error really mean.
+<b>Keep it brief:</b> Throughout our application we have used short phrases and simple words.
+People are likely to skip sentences if they're long and get frustrated if they don't know at the end what action they need to take or when encountering an error what that error really mean.

 </p>
 <br>
 <p class="justify">

-<b>Let me make it mine:</b> People love to add personal touches because it helps them feel at home and in control.
+<b>Let me make it mine:</b> People love to add personal touches because it makes them feel at home and in control.
 We have provided sensible, beautiful defaults, in our categories section but also considered optional customizations that can be done by the user that doesn't hinder primary tasks.

 </p>
 <br>